SimpleModBot/SimpleModBot/README.md

 Please read SECURITY.md as it doesn't appear below files like README.md does

+So I uh, kinda corrupted my main hard drive and lost nearly everything I posses digitally so thats really fucking cool.
+New discord account is DEATHB$DEFEAT#4404 and I will be working on SimpleModBot 2.0 and updating it here.

 ## Additional Information

 If you wish to use my bot code for your project, you can use it, just try to either credit me or change